Bill Gates, Trevor Noah, death threats & that vaccine: how it all went wrong

 Comments attributed to French doctor Dr Didier Raoult allegedly claimed that Gates was working on a vaccine for Covid-19 and it would be tested in Africa first.

-According to a Medium report, the now-deleted comments were shared on French-speaking groups and pages on Facebook.
+According to a report by the Digital Forensic Research Lab published on Medium, the now-deleted comments were shared on French-speaking groups and pages on Facebook.

-A website called EN24.news based in California, US, published a story in which Raoult allegedly called on Africans not to take Gates’ “Covid-19 vaccine”.
+A website called EN24.news published a story in which Raoult allegedly called on Africans not to take Gates’ “Covid-19 vaccine”.

 Debunked